-This document sets out Board policy concerning the period of time within which the Board requires overseas trained dietitians, who have met the requirements for registration, to register with the Board and to apply for a first annual practising certificate (APC).
+This document sets out Board policy concerning the period of time within which the Board requires New Zealand graduates to register with the Board and to apply for a first annual practising certificate (APC).

 Purpose

 It is the Board's duty under section 15 of the Health Practitioners Competence Assurance Act 2003 to ensure that an applicant for registration is fit and competent to practise.